KCGit0101/Bond_Valuation_Tool/README.md

     'coupon_dates': A sorted list of all coupon payment dates from the coupon date immediately preceding or on the settlement date, up to and including the maturity date.

-    self.no_of_payment: Total number of coupon payments remaining from the first coupon date after or on the settlement date until maturity.
+   'self.no_of_payment': Total number of coupon payments remaining from the first coupon date after or on the settlement date until maturity.
 Calculated by __calculate_no_compounding_periods().

-    self.DSC (Days to Settlement of Coupon): Number of days from the settlement date to the next coupon payment date.
+    'self.DSC (Days to Settlement of Coupon)': Number of days from the settlement date to the next coupon payment date.

-    self.E (Days in Coupon Period): Number of days in the coupon period in which the settlement date falls (i.e., days between the previous/current coupon date and the next coupon date).
+    'self.E (Days in Coupon Period)': Number of days in the coupon period in which the settlement date falls (i.e., days between the previous/current coupon date and the next coupon date).

-    self.dirty_price: The bond's price per 100 units of face value, including accrued interest.
+    'self.dirty_price': The bond's price per 100 units of face value, including accrued interest.
 Calculated by __calculate_bond_price().

-    self.bond_value: The total market value of the bond (dirty_price * face_value / base_price).
+    'self.bond_value': The total market value of the bond (dirty_price * face_value / base_price).
 Calculated by __get_bond_value().

-    self.accrued_int: Accrued interest per 100 units of face value.
+    'self.accrued_int': Accrued interest per 100 units of face value.
 Calculated by __accrued_int().

-    self.clean_price: The bond's price per 100 units of face value, excluding accrued interest (dirty_price - accrued_int).
+    'self.clean_price': The bond's price per 100 units of face value, excluding accrued interest (dirty_price - accrued_int).

-    self.bond_type: Categorizes the bond as 'Premium Bond' (coupon rate > yield rate), 'Discounted Bond' (coupon rate < yield rate), or 'Par Bond' (coupon rate = yield rate).
+    'self.bond_type': Categorizes the bond as 'Premium Bond' (coupon rate > yield rate), 'Discounted Bond' (coupon rate < yield rate), or 'Par Bond' (coupon rate = yield rate).

-    self.compound_frequency: A string representation of the coupon frequency (e.g., "Semi-Annual").
+    'self.compound_frequency': A string representation of the coupon frequency (e.g., "Semi-Annual").
 Calculated by __compound_period().

-    self.modified_duration = "": Initialized as an empty string.
+    'self.modified_duration' = "": Initialized as an empty string.
 Note: This attribute is not currently calculated or used by the application.

 ### 7.2.2.
 Key Financial Calculations
 __calculate_coupon_payments(self, face_value):